 "It is a jihad (holy war) for the sake of God and will last until (our) religion prevails ... from Spain to Iraq," al-Zawahri said.
 "We will attack everywhere."

 So, what should civilization's response be?
 Should we pretend we don't hear him?
-That he doesn't really mean it?
+Should we agonize about our own imperfections and shout mea culpas as they continue to kill us?
+Should we pretent that thugs like Zawahiri and Ahmadinejad don't really mean it?
 Even if you hate the idea of violence and death --and what sane and rational person doesn't?-- isn't it time to get really serious about this threat and stop pussyfooting around pretending it doesn't exist?

 Post a Comment